 Become a Volunteer

-Welcome Back, Volunteers!21 Acres offers fun, hands-on volunteer opportunities on our regenerative farm and surrounding wetland, connecting the community to climate action and the local food economy.
+Take Action21 Acres offers fun, hands-on volunteer opportunities on our regenerative farm and surrounding wetland, connecting the community to climate action and the local food economy.
 If you want to make a difference in this world, supporting regenerative farms helps sequester carbon -- a hands-on way of contributing!

 Sign Up to VolunteerAre you ready to join us on campus?
 Here are 3 easy steps to get started.